 What does "shall make no law respecting an establishment of religion" mean?

 This phrase, known as the "Establishment Clause," started out as a prohibition on Congress' either establishing a national religion or interfering with the established religions of the states.
 It has since been interpreted to forbid state establishments of religion, to forbid governmental preference (at any level) of one religion over another, and to forbid direct government funding of religion.

 What does "prohibiting the free exercise thereof" mean?

 This phrase, known as the "Free Exercise Clause," generally protects citizens and institutions from government interference with the exercise of their religious beliefs.
 It sometimes mandates the accommodation of religious practices when such practices conflict with federal, state, or local laws.

-What did our early American leaders say about religious freedom?
+What did our early American presidents say about religious freedom?

-Historically, what have been significant religious liberty issues affecting Catholics in our country?
+Historically, what significant religious liberty issues have affected Catholics in our country?